dbump3/CS4641SpotifyProject/index.md

 ### Visualizations

+The first thing we did as we approached the problem of clustering our data was to create a heatmap showing the correlation of various features.
+This would prove useful later when deciding which values to compare on a scatterplot.

-Correlation of Features
+#### Correlation of Features
 <img src="img/correlation_heatmap.svg"/>

-Denrogram
+We then decided to try hierarchical clustering considering the simplicity of the data.
+We created a dendrogram through agglomerative clustering in order to visualize the outlook of the clusters.
+After looking at the denderogram, we decided on decisive clustering with 2 clusters.

+#### Dendrogram
 <img src="img/dendrogram.svg"/>

+In the last visualization, we created a scatterplot of the loudness and duration in milliseconds of the songs after clustering.

-Loudness v.
+#### Loudness v.
 Duration (ms) after Clustering
 <img src="img/hac_clustering.svg"/>

 ### Results

-The first thing we did as we approached the problem of clustering our data was to create a heatmap showing the correlation of various features.
-This would prove useful later when deciding which values to compare on a scatterplot.
-We then decided to try hierarchical clustering considering the simplicity of the data.
-First, we created a dendrogram through agglomerative clustering in order to visualize the outlook of the clusters.
-After looking at the denderogram, we decided on decisive clustering with 2 clusters.

-In the last visualization, we created a scatterplot of the loudness and duration in milliseconds of the songs after clustering.
-The result is 2 clear groups: a group with small duration and a large range of loudness and a group with long duration and a slightly smaller range of loudness that is, on average, louder.
+The result of the hierarchical agglomerative clustering with 2 clusters is 2 clear groups: a cluster with small duration and a large range of loudness and a cluster with long duration and a slightly smaller range of loudness that is, on average, louder.

 ## K-means Clustering